YYFlutter/flutter-animation-set/README.md

 **1、Combination of animation**

-> The scaling effect requires scaling both the X and Y axes
+> The scaling effect requires scaling both the X and Y axes, uses the Serial Widget

 ```dart
 animatorSet: [